Friz-zy/factory/README.md

 4) Use sshpass like ansible = external dependencies.

+5) Use local ssh server and run all commands through it instead of popen (we need to go deeper).

 Of course, you can write your own run() function with previous decisions and use it!

 #### Examples: